jeftegoes/AwsOverview/Management & Governance/AWS Systems Manager.md

 - SSM Documents of type Automation.
 - Defines actions preformed on your EC2 instances or AWS resources.
 - Pre-defined runbooks (AWS) or create custom runbooks.
 - **Can be triggered**
   - Manually using AWS Console, AWS CLI or SDK.
   - By Amazon EventBridge.
   - On a schedule using Maintenance Windows.
   - By AWS Config for rules remediations.

+## 5.2.
+Automation Workflow

+- The **AWSEC2-PatchLoadBalancerInstance** SSM Automation document automates patching of EC2 instances behind a load balancer:
+  - Deregisters the instance from the ALB target group.
+  - Waits for in-flight requests to finish.
+  - Applies patches and reboots if required.
+  - Re-registers the instance safely.
+- This ensures **no downtime**, avoids request failures, and maintains **security compliance** during patching.

 # 6. Parameter Store